ABOUT GLENN'S DENIM

 OUR PROCESS & PRODUCTS:

 "I'm not about what's in fashion - what's on trend - what's going to appeal to the masses.
-I'm about making the world's very best pair of jeans here in New York City - and I'm about staying true to my own self in the process.
+I'm about making the world's very best pair of jeans here in America - and I'm about staying true to my own self in the process.
 That means we don't compromise on quality, and we make the jeans we want to make, and nothing else." - Glenn

-It always begins with a good design, which is a collaboration process between Glenn and Daniel.
-The two of them come together, pulling inspiration from vintage pieces and other ephemera, and connecting that with modern, contemporary ideas.
+It always begins with a good design.
+Pulling inspiration from vintage pieces and other ephemera, and connecting that with modern, contemporary ideas, Glenn takes his time perfecting each new style and detail.

 From there, Glenn sets to work on drafting a pattern for the garment on paper.
 He's been creating patterns for decades and each new one is built on his understanding of the subtle nuances between a great fit and a forgettable one.
-Glenn's years of experience with denim, and Daniel's in meticulously fitting bespoke suits for his clients, all informs this process with is equal parts technical and creative.
+Glenn's years of experience with denim as well as his foundational training in old-school hand tailoring, informs this process with is equal parts technical and creative.

 Finally Glenn sets to work at the sewing machine.
-Glenn's Denim is not just a designer and a brand, we are a manufacturer, or as Daniel calls it a "maker-brand."
-Glenn produces most of our collection himself, out of a small Brooklyn workroom, using his arsenal of vintage industrial machines, many of which he's modified, re-worked and restored to precisely suit his needs.
+Glenn's Denim is not just a designer and a brand, we are a manufacturer.
+Glenn produces most of the collection himself, out of his own small workroom, using his arsenal of vintage industrial machines, many of which he's modified, re-worked and restored to precisely suit his needs.

-The one category of clothing that we do not produce in New York is our collection of meticulously stitched shirts, which we've entrusted to a small family-run shirt maker in the north of Portugal.
+The one category of clothing that we do not produce in America is our collection of meticulously stitched shirts, which we've entrusted to a small family-run shirt maker in the north of Portugal.

 With every piece, be it a bespoke or readymade, Glenn's Denim is first and foremost about the product - about creating something of the very best quality and design, and embedding within it an authentic story and DNA.